 5th Street Patio Cafe: If you’re looking for a traditional casual diner atmosphere, this charming cafe in the heart of Frisco is your destination.
 The French toast will captivate the taste buds of every age group the charming old-school-style sprawling porch and dining room will charm you into coming back again and again.

 Barney’s Brunch House: As the name suggests, they’re open from 7:30 am-2:30 pm, and their menu is exclusively designed with brunch in mind.
 From omelets to sweet crepes, benedicts, and waffles, they’ve thought of it all.

-Bonnie Ruth’s Neighborhood Bistro: This French cafe in The Shops at Starwood has a great patio, fantastic food, full bar menu, award-winning weekend brunch buffet, and exquisite bakery.
-Pain Perdu au Caramel (French Toast), Blueberry Cream Cheese Crêpes, and a made-to-order omelet station are just a few of the delicious items on the menu.
+J. Theodore: This American Restaurant & Bar in The Shops at Starwood has a great patio, fantastic food, full bar menu, award-winning weekend brunch buffet, and exquisite bakery.
+Caramel French Toast), Blueberry Ricotta, and the JT Benedict are just a few of the delicious items on the menu.

 The Depot Cafe: One of Frisco’s best-kept secrets, The Depot Cafe captures the essence of historic Frisco and offers delicious comfort food.
 It’s charming, consistent, and a great spot for coffee and conversation.
 Next time you’re looking for somewhere different to eat breakfast or brunch in Frisco, try this beloved Frisco treasure.
 You’ll experience a warm welcome and a lot of Frisco history.